fhumbertodf/dicionario/Textos7.md

-1. The Cyclone
+## 1. The Cyclone

-Dorothy lived in the midst of the great Kansas prairies, with Uncle Henry, who was a farmer, and Aunt Em, who was the farmer’s wife.
+>*Dorothy lived in the midst of the great Kansas prairies, with Uncle Henry, who was a farmer, and Aunt Em, who was the farmer’s wife.
 Their house was small, for the lumber to build it had to be carried by wagon many miles.
 There were four walls, a floor and a